DataDog/documentation/content/en/tracing/service_catalog/scorecards.md

 ## How scores are calculated

 Each out-of-the-box scorecard (Production Readiness, Observability Best Practices, Ownership & Documentation) is made up of a default set of rules.
 These reflect simple pass-fail conditions.
+To exclude a particular rule from a service's score calculation, set its outcome to `skip` in the scorecards API.

 Individual rules may have restrictions based on data availability.
 For example, deployment-related rules rely on the availability of version tags through APM [Unified Service Tagging][7].

 Each rule lists a score for the percentage of services that are passing.
 Each scorecard has an overall score percentage that totals how many services are passing, across all rules—**not** how many services are passing all rules.
+Skipped and disabled rules are not included in this calculation.

 ## View service-level details and scores

 The scorecard summary is accessible on the [**Explore** page][1] in the Service Catalog under the **Scorecards** column in the **Ownership** tab.
 You can see how your specific service or subset of services is doing for each scorecard, and the rules within each.

 Click **View Details** from the scorecard, or open the service details side panel to see the **Scorecards** tab, which lists all the scorecards, the rules, and that service's pass-fail score for each rule.

-## Setting up scorecards

-You can also set up custom scorecards to track your progress on rules of your choosing.
-Open the [Scorecards page][8] in Service Catalog and enable or disable rules to customize how the scores are calculated.
-Click **View your scores** to track progress toward the selected rules across your defined services.

 ## Generating Scorecard reports